GameTimeline

 Canon & platformers

 No shared plot links the racers—Story order mirrors Release for history only.
-Team Sonic Racing has a short campaign; Riders has light Babylon Rogues fiction between its three games, but none of it is required for the platformer saga on /sonic.
+Team Sonic Racing has a short campaign; Riders has light Babylon Rogues fiction between its three games, but none of it is required for the platformer saga on Sonic games timeline.
 Treat each game as standalone unless you are collecting the Riders trilogy.

 Optional & related